Traditional Sicilian Carol

 Song of the (Sicilian) Bagpipers

-Neither "The Star Carol" by Hutson and Burt, nor "The Shepherd's Pipe Carol" by John Ritter, are based on this carol.
+Neither "The Star Carol" by Hutson and Burt, nor "The Shepherd's Pipe Carol" by John Ritter, nor When Christ Was Born In Bethlehem (Housman, 1906), are based on this carol.